Configuring GitHub Actions for Automated WCAG Checks

 Root Cause: DOM State & Scanner Timing Mismatch

 Single-page applications and lazy-loaded components frequently trigger false negatives.
-The axe-core GitHub Action often executes before JavaScript hydration completes.
-This captures an incomplete accessibility tree.
+When the accessibility scanner executes before JavaScript hydration completes, it captures an incomplete accessibility tree.

 Diagnosis Steps: